The QueryTracker.net Blog is part of QueryTracker.net. Learn more About the QT Blog Team or Subscribe to our Feed!

 I've received letters from people who found my stories life-changing.
 I'm not making that up, and even saying it makes me uncomfortable, but the whole topic of failure is uncomfortable so I'm doing it anyhow.
 One reader tweeted that she named her son after one of my characters; another reader nearly got her grandson named after one of my characters until the child's father stepped in.
 I've had readers use my stories to engage in discussions about the Divine, the world, and human nature, and they've opened up to new possibilities because of something I wrote.
 But my agent couldn't sell my last novel and my next isn't yet on submission: so am I a failure?
 Or is my definition of success skewed to something well-nigh impossible to achieve?

 And at what point would it be enough?
-After ten novels published with the big six, is it "Yeah, but I never got on the New York Times Bestseller List" or "Yeah, but I never got a movie made"?
+After ten novels published with the big five, is it "Yeah, but I never got on the New York Times Bestseller List" or "Yeah, but I never got a movie made"?

 Technology is great, but maybe writers should pretend we live back in time two centuries, back to before mass distribution would have ensured every American (and many other English-speaking parts of the world) all had free access to the exact same thousand authors at exactly the same time.
 Maybe you or I would have been the local story-tellers in Springdale, and the folks in North Cupcake and Mill Pond would have sat around saying, "That's really awesome, if you can hear get over there to what she says."
 The local bookstore would have had a few copies of your one or two works, and when one sold, you'd be thrilled.
 Meanwhile your brother would be the best musician in about the same area, and he'd feel like a success because people listened to his music, and it wouldn't matter that people in Los Angeles and Phoenix and Austin and New Orleans didn't also listen to his music, because no one would have expected it to work that way.